magento/devdocs/guides/v2.0/cloud/env/environment-vars_magento.md

 </tr>
 <tr>
 <td><code>ADMIN_USERNAME</code></td>
-<td>User name for a Magento administrative user.
+<td>Username for a Magento administrative user.
 This user is an administrator and can create other users, including other administrative users.
 This is available in all versions.</td>
 <td>admin</td>
 </tr>
 <tr><td><code>ADMIN_FIRSTNAME</code></td>